SAU39 - Amherst, NHFAQ

 What happens if we do nothing?

-Doing nothing is a costly option.
 Many of the existing systems within the current Elementary and Middle school are at, near, or have exceeded their useful life.
-Simply to stay in the buildings will require updates to major systems in the near future.
-These updates will cost many millions and still not address space constraints, air quality, academic needs or other major deficiencies of the buildings.
-Investing millions to maintain a status quo that does not meet the needs of our CURRENT enrollment and student body, let alone any potentional growth, is a waste of taxpayer money.
+To simply stay in the buildings as is will require updates to major systems in the near future.
+These updates will cost millions of dollars and still not address space constraints, air quality, academic needs, or other major deficiencies of the buildings.
+Investing millions to maintain a status quo that does not meet the needs of our CURRENT enrollment and student body, let alone any potential growth, is not prudent use of taxpayer funding.

 Doing nothing is simply “kicking the can down the road.”